 At the same time, inversions touch upon deep seated fears and insecurities hidden in the depths of our consciousness.
 Students often experience psychological barriers in getting into Sirsasana or Adho Mukha Vrksasana (handstand).
 These psychological hang ups make it difficult for them to get into the asana, and it is only when they succeed to overcome them, that they are able to stay in the asana comfortably, reducing the effort required.
 Crossing these mental barriers is possible when one overcomes these deep rooted fears and anxieties, which in turn brings about a sense of security, confidence and balance that develops our personality.
 For being able to deal with such deeply rooted anxieties is of enormous importance.
 The acquired confidence teaches us to deal with other anxieties which arise in life.

 Advanced practitioners stay in inversions a relatively long time (15-30 minutes in each asana).
 Such a long stay also develops patience, stamina, concentration and focus.
 We have to learn to maintain the action of the asana without letting our consciousness vibrate.
 This develops concentration and mental stability.
-After such a long stay in the asanas both the body and the mind are refreshed, and often problems, annoyances and other worries we are engaged in in our everyday life seems less serious (at least for a while…).
+After such a long stay in the asanas both body and mind are refreshed, and often problems, annoyances and other worries we are engaged in in our everyday life seems less serious (at least for a while…).

 Even in the rare days where I don’t have ample time to practice, I try not to give up the practice of inversions, because I know a half an hour of inversions is sufficient in order to bring about peace of mind and change the course of my day and the way in which I encounter the challenges the day brings.
-Sometimes I enjoy staying in the inversions so much that it is quite difficult for me to come out of the the pose – more than once I had to end the practice to catch a train, but I preferred to stay in Sirsasana and consequently miss the train…
+Sometimes I enjoy staying in inversions so much that it is quite difficult for me to come out of the the pose – more than once I had to end the practice to catch a train, but I preferred to stay in Sirsasana and consequently miss the train…

 Two major inversions are Sirsasana and Sarvangasana.
 These two asanas are contradictory and complementary like Yang and Yin, or in a Yogic terminology: Surya (sun) and Chandra moon.
 Sirsasana stimulates, awakens and bring you focus, while Sarvangasana quiets and draws you internally (or inwards).
 In my experience, vision is dominant in Sirsasana, while audition is dominant in Sarvangasana.
 In Sirsasana, the field of vision is wide and we gaze forward at eye level.
 This stimulates the eyes and clarifies the vision.
 However, in Sarvangasana our field of vision is limited, but at the same time the inner ear and auditory canal are opening.
 This asana increases blood flow to the ears and improves their performance.
 In Sarvangasana and its variations there is a strong sense of internalization and reflection as well as a tendency to close the eyes.
 Our sense of sight is our main information source while hearing opens a wide space of less specific stimuli.
 In Yoga, the space element (ether) is related to sound.
 Perhaps this effect on our auditory system opens an internal space that creates a soothing and calming effect.